 By Bus: Collectivos (shared taxis that drive set routes) are available around the city and usually cost around 15 MXN.
 You can also take a Collectivo “TAXI” at the airport to get to city center for around 105 MXN.

-The northeastern collectivo launching point that I reference in the recommended daytrips is pinpointed here—it’s easy to find because of the nearby McDonald’s.
+The northeastern collectivo pickup location is easy to find because of the nearby McDonald’s.
 Go to this spot, then find a shared taxi with the name of your destination painted on the side.
-The collectivos usually cost 10-25 pesos max to any towns out in the Valley, and they add people to the car as you drive in the direction of your destination.
-Of note, the local buses are considerably safer than collectivos, but less convenient.
-If you have Spanish and time on your side, these buses ply the main highways out of town.
-You will have to know your stop by sight or beg help from locals.
-You can catch a bus to the day-trip spots from the same spot where you catch a collectivo.
+The collectivos usually cost 10-25 pesos max to any town out in the Valley.
+People hop onto the car as you drive in the direction of your destination.

 By Taxi: Taxis start at 50 MXN and go up by distance traveled.
 For example, anywhere in the historic center costs 50 MXN, even if you only travel 1 block or 10.
 If you want to go to the neighboring region of La Reforma from the historic center, it costs 70 MXN, and so on.
 A taxi to the airport should be about 150-200 MXN, depending on which region you’re staying in (and what time of day/night it is, with nighttime being a bit higher).
 While affordable, they add up quickly so skip the taxis if you can.

 Uber is not available in Oaxaca, but you can use a similar app called Didi to hail a taxi service.
 International credit cards don’t seem to work with the app, so make sure you have cash on hand to pay the driver.